GrassyAirplane/missing-web-tracker/README.md

 - Learning new framework (Spring Boot)
 - Cross platform support
 - Web scraping
+- Lack of time

 ## Accomplishment we are proud of
 We're proud of creating a web application that has the potential to help reunite missing people and pets with their families.
 We're also proud of the user-friendly interface we've created, which makes it easy for investigators and other users to find the information they need.

 ## What we learned
 - Spring Boot
-- Web scraping
+- Web scraping (though not implemented due to time constraint)

 ## What's next for Missing-Web-Tracker
 - Add a search feature
 - Complete the add a new report feature
-- Improve the web scraping capability
+- Implement the web scraping capability